jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ## Requirements determination

 Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs.
 Requirements determination is the process of eliciting, analyzing, and synthesizing stakeholder needs.
 Per Whitney (n.d.), good requirements are:

 - Complete, correct, unambiguous, verifiable
 - Necessary, feasible, prioritized

+### Gathering requirements

-Requirements may be derived from:
+Requirements may be obtained via interviews, observations, or analysis of:

 - users;
 - domain experts;
 - existing processes;
 - competing software.

+### Expressing individual requirements

+#### Requirements trace matrix

-Requirements may be classified as:
+Requirements may be expressed in table format.

-- **Functional,** i.e. tasks that the software or system must perform, including
-    - business rules;
-    - system scope; and
-    - integration with other systems.
-- **Non-functional,** i.e. concerned with the "look and feel" of the system.

-### Initial requirements

 #### Cards

-Per Whitney (n.d.), requirements may be tracked using card methodologies, which include
+Per Whitney (n.d.), requirements may expressed in card formats, which include

 - **CRC cards,** each reflecting a class; responsibilities of that class; and how it collaborates with other classes.
 - **XP Story Cards,** in which a customer writes a story on a card.